denysmedynskyi/denysmedynskyi.github.io/_posts/2017-08-30-what-is-the-best-coworking-in-lviv.md

 I am a remote worker at [Toptal](https://www.toptal.com/careers/ruby-on-rails-developer).
 I started working from home and cafes, but for different reasons, I ended up in a coworking.

-I have visited all coworking spaces in Lviv except [Startup Depot](http://startupdepot.lviv.ua/en/).
 I spent a day in each coworking.
 The review will have pros/cons, photos, and short summary/rating.

 If you are TL;DR person - feel free jump to the [comparison table](#comparison-table).